Four Horsemen of the Apocalypse

 The Four Horsemen of the Apocalypse are figures in the Book of Revelation in the New Testament of the Bible, a piece of apocalypse literature attributed to John of Patmos, and generally regarded as dating from about AD 95.
 Similar allusions are contained in the Old Testament books of Ezekiel and Zechariah, written centuries prior.
 Though the text only provides a name for the fourth horseman, subsequent commentary often identifies them as personifications of Conquest, War, Famine, and Death.

 Revelation 6 tells of a book or scroll in God's right hand that is sealed with seven seals.
 The Lamb of God/Lion of Judah opens the first four of the seven seals, which summons four beings that ride out on white, red, black, and pale horses.
 All of the horsemen save for Death are portrayed as being human in appearance.

-In John's revelation the first horseman rides a white horse, carries a bow, and is given a crown as a figure of conquest, perhaps invoking pestilence, or the Antichrist.
-The second carries a sword and rides a red horse as the creator of (civil) war, conflict, and strife.
-The third, a food merchant, rides a black horse symbolizing famine and carries the scales.
+In John's revelation the first horseman rides a white horse, carries a bow, and is given a crown as a figure of conquest, perhaps invoking the Antichrist.
+The second carries a sword and rides a red horse as the creator of war, conflict, and strife.
+The third, a food merchant, rides a black horse symbolizing famine and carries a pair of scales.
 The fourth and final horse is pale, upon it rides Death, accompanied by Hades.
 "They were given authority over a quarter of the Earth, to kill with sword, famine and plague, and by means of the beasts of the Earth."

 Christianity typically interprets the Four Horsemen as a vision of harbingers of the Last Judgment, setting a divine end-time upon the world.